laravel/nova-docs/4.0/resources/fields.md

 @SCREENSHOT

-The `filterable` method also accepts a closure that receives the filter query.
-Within this closure you may customize the query that is used to filter the resource results:
+The `filterable` method also accepts a closure as an argument.
+This closure will receive the filter query, which you may then customize in order to filter the resource results to your liking:

 ```php
 Text::make('Email')->filterable(function ($request, $query, $value, $attribute) {